junobuild/docs/blog/2025-09-04-passkeys-authentication-is-here/index.md

 Under the hood, Passkeys rely on the [WebAuthn standard](https://www.w3.org/TR/webauthn-2/) and the [web API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) that enables browsers and devices to create and use cryptographic credentials.
 Passkeys are essentially a user-friendly layer on top of WebAuthn.

+When stored in a password manager like iCloud Keychain or Google Password Manager, passkeys sync across a user’s devices, making them more resilient, though this does require trusting the companies that provide those services.
+If stored only in the browser, however, they can be lost if the browser is reset or uninstalled.

+---

+## 🤔 Choosing Between Providers

+[Why not both meme]

+Each authentication method has its strengths and weaknesses.
+Passkeys provide a familiar, device-native login experience with Face ID, Touch ID, or device unlock, relying on either the browser or a password manager for persistence.
+Internet Identity and NFID, on the other hand, offer privacy-preserving flows aligned with the Internet Computer, but they are less familiar to mainstream users and involve switching context into a separate window.

+In practice, many developers will probably combine Passkeys and Internet Identity side by side, as we do in the starter templates we provide.

+Ultimately, the right choice depends on your audience and product goals, balancing usability, privacy, and ecosystem integration.

 ---

 ## 🚀 How to Use Passkeys